mcgnly/DeveloperDocumentation/iOS/Sample Projects.md

 ## The Spider App

 Our Spider app makes sure that our little spider robot never stops moving around.
-The app utilizes the direct connection and uses the Grove connector in order to connect to two motors which are in turn connected to two sets of arms.
+The app utilizes the direct connection and uses the Grove Connector in order to connect to two motors which are in turn connected to two sets of arms.
 The app controls the velocity and direction of the robot's motion and for extra fun, when a little button is tapped, it starts dancing!

 Here's a link to the project on GitHub: [https://github.com/relayr/iOSDemoRobot](https://github.com/relayr/iOSDemoRobot "https://github.com/relayr/iOSDemoRobot")